 - Most of the Bob Rivers catalogue.

-- Bob Dylan's klezmer-style rendition of "Must Be Santa".
+- Bob Dylan's klezmer-style rendition of "Must Be Santa" from his album Christmas In The Heart.
 Nothing like a good old-fashioned Hanukkah themed Christmas song!

 - Jethro Tull with their whole Christmas Album, (though a few almost play it straight, at least in spirit).